VectorworksDeveloper/SDKExamples/README.md

 Developer information available at https://developer.vectorworks.net/

-Please contact us [devsupport@vectorworks.net] to get included in the Partner Install if you have a user facing feature.
+Please contact us at [devsupport@vectorworks.net](mailto:devsupport@vectorworks.net) to get included in the Partner Install if you have a user facing feature.
 See https://developer.vectorworks.net/index.php/Partner_Product_Install_Package

 ## Plugin Credential files

-Vectorworks 2026 introduces the requirement for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.
+<span style='color:red'>Vectorworks 2026 introduces the requirement</span> for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.

 More information can be found here: [Plugin Credentials](https://github.com/Vectorworks/developer-scripting/blob/main/Common/Tasks/Info/PluginCredentials.md)